Coderucker/bitbuild/Examples/CONFIGURATION.md

 # Configuring your workspace with BitBuild
 Configuring BitBuild with your Project is easier than you think.
-First of all, you need to create a configuration file named `BitBuild.json` in the root Directory of your project.
+First of all, you need to create a configuration file named `Bitfile` in the root Directory of your project.
 The configuration would be in a `JSON` Format.This expects two properties.
 1) `type`: type of the target.
 Should be a value `dir` or `file`.
 2) `targets`: This is an array which expects values in this order.